-Registration opens for the UTV Con’Quest trip on January 1st.
-Registration cut off is two weeks prior to the trip date.
-All registrations must be completed and the release of liability wavier must be signed by all participants.
-Once completed registrations are submitted the driver will receive a confirmation and itinerary by email.
+Registration opens for the UTV Con’Quest trip on November 1st.
+Registration cut off is two weeks prior to the event date.
+All registrations must be completed and the Release of Liability Wavier must be signed by all participants and returned to our office prior to check in.
+Once completed registrations are submitted, the driver will receive an event confirmation, event itinerary and event tickets by email.

 What equipment is required for an ATV or UTV in California?

-- Headlamps.
-Headlamps are required for the operation of ATVs and UTVs from one-half hour after sunset to one-half hour before sunrise.
-The headlamp must be at least one one white light directed toward the front of the vehicle with enough light to reveal persons or vehicles at a distance of at least 200 feet.
+- Head lamps.
+Head lamps are required for the operation of ATVs and UTVs from one-half hour after sunset to one-half hour before sunrise.
+The head lamp must be at least one white light directed toward the front of the vehicle with enough light to reveal persons or vehicles at a distance of at least 200 feet.

-- Taillamps.
-Taillamps are required for the operation of ATVs and UTVs from one-half hour after sunset to one-half hour before sunrise.
-The taillamp must be at least one one red light that is clearly visible from the rear of the vehicle.
+- Tail lamps.
+Tail lamps are required for the operation of ATVs and UTVs from one-half hour after sunset to one-half hour before sunrise.
+The tail lamp must be at least one red light that is clearly visible from the rear of the vehicle.

 - Brakes.
 The brake system must be in good working order and adequate to control the vehicle in any conditions upon which it is being operated.

 - Muffler.
 An ATV or UTV must be equipped with an adequate muffler or exhaust system that is not equipped with a cutout, bypass or similar device.

 - Spark Arrester.
 A spark arrester is required on any ATV or UTV being operated on any forest-covered land, brush-covered land or grass-covered land.
 The spark arrester must be certified and rated by the United States Forest Service.